wericchoi/wericchoi.github.io/_pages/about.md

 Recently, I have been interested in a position called *conservatism about the valuable* first coined by G.A.
 Cohen on which it can be rational to choose less value over more value.
-I have also recently been interested in performative predictions (especially of predictive models) and developing an account of *predictive wronging* on which someone can be wronged in virtue of the content of a prediction.
+I have also recently been interested in performative predictions (especially of predictive models) and developing an account of what I call *predictive wronging* on which someone can be wronged in virtue of the content of a prediction.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.